cpp-best-practices/cppbestpractices/03-Style.md

 };

 // Good Idea
-// There is a performance gain here because the default constructor
-// for m_myOtherClass is never called.
+// The default constructor for m_myOtherClass is never called here, so
-class MyClass
+// there is a performance gain if MyOtherClass is not is_trivially_default_constructible. class MyClass
 {
 public: